Michigan Social Studies Standards

 Lesson – Government impact on the economy

 Government Revenue and Services – evaluate the ways in which the federal government generates revenue on consumption, income, and wealth, and uses that revenue to supply government services and public goods, and protect property rights.
-Examples may include but are not limited to: parks and highways, national defense, social security, Medicaid, Medicar Lesson – Fiscal Policy Explained
+Examples may include but are not limited to: parks and highways, national defense, social security, Medicaid, Medicar Lesson – What Does Fiscal Policy Mean?

 Lesson – Government Impact on the Economy

 Fiscal Policy and its Consequences – analyze the consequences (intended and unintended) of using various tax and spending policies to achieve macroeconomic goals of stable prices, low unemployment, and economic growth.
-Lesson – Fiscal Policy Explained
+Lesson – What Does Fiscal Policy Mean?

 Federal Reserve and Monetary Policy – explain the roles and responsibilities of the Federal Reserve system and compare and contrast the consequences (intended and unintended) of different monetary policy actions of the Federal Reserve Board as a means to achieve macroeconomic goals of stable prices, low unemployment, and economic growth.
-Lesson – What is the Federal Reserve?
+Lesson – Why You Should Care About the Fed

 Lesson – What is Economic Growth?